chrischandfw/onboarding-about-me/README.md

 1. **Think about how to validate each of your features according to a Definition of Done**
 1. **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

-Template includes header, body or main, footer in html.
+Template includes header, body, main, footer in html.
 - Add text in About me section (name, pronouns and hometown).
-- Add button into section and hidden div to reveal animal.
+- Add button into section and hidden div to reveal animal once button is clicked.
 - Style hidden class
 - Add event listener for click button in app.js